 If you want to generate extensions of, say, two base minors S1, S2, then you have to manually exclude repetition of those extensions that contain both S1, S2.
-One easy way to achieve this is to generate the extensions of S2 with an additional option 'Qext-forbid S1'.
-(Consider also the option 'Qextinherit[all] ext-forbid' to inherit the exclusion of S1 for the generated extensions.)
-You may learn more in the practical examples below Chapter 7 [Practical], page 37.
+One easy way to achieve this is to generate the extensions of S2 with an additional option '@ext-forbid S1'.
+(Consider also the option '@extinherit[all] ext-forbid' to inherit the exclusion of S1 for the generated extensions.)
+You may learn more in the practical examples below Chapter 7 [Practical], page 47.

-6.8 Working in Different Partial Fields
+6.9 Working in Different Partial Fields

-The Macek program allows to work in different partial fields than the given one by -pPF (undefined) [-p], page (undefined).
+The Macek program allows to work in different partial fields than the given one by -pPF Section 3.1 [Command-line], page 13.
 The command '!pfield NPF' switches the program to temporarily use a new partial field NPF.
 The new partial field stays in effect until a new call to !pfield, or until the current frame execution is finished.
-Compare this command with the option '@inputpf PF', Section 5.6 [Other options], page 23.
+Compare this command with the option '@inputpf PF', Section 5.6 [Other options], page 31.

 However, calling !pfield only switches the program's internal arithmetic, but the matrices in the frame tree still remain represented over the original partial field.
-If you want to work with them in the new partial field, then you must first import them.
+If you want to work with them over the new partial field, then you must first import them.
+(That concerns practically all commands working with the matrix or the matroid, except basic printing, abstract isomorphism test, and representability functions, Section 6.7 [Isomorphism], page 39.)
 For that purpose the '!import transl (mat)' command is provided.
 All entries of the matrices in the list (mat) are translated to the current partial field using the translation named transl.
-Read about partial-field translations in Section 3.6 [P-Fields], page 9.
+Read about partial-field translations in Section 3.6 [P-Fields], page 16.

-After importing a matrix to a different partial field, this matrix may no longer be proper Section 3.6 [P-Fields], page 9.
+After importing a matrix to a different partial field, this matrix may no longer be proper Section 3.6 [P-Fields], page 16.
 So, unless you are sure that this matrix is indeed proper, you should call the command !inpfield to test it.